theapache64/cyclone/README.md

 ## Story 🌲

-I was just wondering would it be possible to write CLI apps like we write Android apps by using the same structure, tools, and the APIs.
+I was just wondering would it be possible to write CLI apps like we write Android apps.
+By using the same structure, tools, and the APIs.

 I started the project by cloning `LiveData` API structure.
-I made sure that It works as expected.
+I made sure that it works as expected.
 After that I cloned API structures of  `ViewModel, Activity, Application, Context and Intent`.
-I didn't fully clone the component, but the minimum version to write a simple CLI app.
+(I didn't fully clone the component, but the minimum version to write a simple CLI app)

 (By this time, you might have got why I named the project cy**clone** 😋)

 ## Structure 📂

 The project contains 2 modules, Core and Example.
-Core module contains the clones classes, and the Example module contains, an example using the cloned classes.
+Core module contains the cloned classes, and the Example module contains an example using the cloned classes.

 The Example is a TODO app.
-It has below given features
+It has below given features.

-- LogIn
+- Log In
 - Todo Listing

 ## Built With 🛠️